 The low-level repackaging concept should be used by experienced users only.
 While using a low-level repackaging you are responsible for performing each and every step required for the successful repackaging, so it is required that you fully understand those steps.

-As soon as all required changes are provided or the wrapped packages are configured, depending on the project type, you can proceed with a deployment package creation.
-To learn more about the options available while creating deployment packages, see the Creating MSI Package and the Creating App-V Package sections of this document.
+As soon as all required changes are provided you can proceed with a deployment package creation.
+Depending on the edition of the program you have, you can generate an MSI, App-V or MSIX package.
+To learn more about the options available while creating deployment packages, see the Creating an MSI Package, the Creating an App-V Package and the Creating an MSIX/AppX Package chapters.